 Once your seeds germinate, they can better handle small fluctuations in temperature.

 Seeds need the right amount of moisture – too much watering and the seeds will rot.
 Or they’ll get washed away.

 Too little and they won’t grow.

-It’s not a hard science though, just start with a damp mix and keep it damp by covering it with a plastic cloche until the seeds germinate, giving it a spray with water when needed or better yet, keep in a tray with a small amount of water so that the soil can soak up water as needed from below.
+It’s not a hard science though!
+Start with a damp mix and keep it damp by covering it with a plastic cloche until the seeds germinate.
+Give the mix a spray with water when needed or better yet, keep in a tray with a small amount of water so that the soil can soak up water as needed from below.

 And make sure you check your babies once a day.

 There are a variety of containers that you can use to raise seedlings, but recycled, plantable pots are not only cheap and environmentally friendly, but you can also avoid transplant shock by planting your seedlings in their pots.

 Use newspaper pots, toilet rolls or egg cartons to make recycled, plantable pots.
 Just poke a hole in the bottom for drainage.